The complete guide to small business tax season

 In the world of business taxes, not all accountants are created equal.
 Some may be more experienced, more talented, or just a better fit for your particular business—and it’s important that you know how to find the best tax pro for you.

-To start, you definitely want to work with a registered accounting professional who’s certified to prepare and file your taxes.
-That might be a Certified Public Accountant (CPA) or Enrolled Agent (EA).
+To start, you definitely want to work with a registered accounting professional who’s certified to prepare and file your taxes, like a small business certified tax pro at H&R Block.
+That might also include a Certified Public Accountant (CPA) or Enrolled Agent (EA).
 Either way, you can be sure that certified tax preparers know their stuff, and you can trust their experience.

 Once you confirm an accountant is certified, there are a few other, more subjective things to consider before working with them.